exasol/exasol-testcontainers/doc/design.md

 ### Purging
 `dsn~purging~1`

-`ExasolContainer` purges the database when reuse is enabled.
-It deletes all database objects such as users, roles and connections.
+`ExasolContainer` can purge the database.
+For that, it deletes all database objects such as users, roles and connections.

 Covers: